History of ISIMS

 The first conference solely devoted to ion mobility spectrometry was held in Mescalaro, New Mexico, USA and was initiated by C.S Harden (Edgewood Area, Aberdeen Proving Grounds) and sponsored by the US Army.
 A contract was awarded to G.A.
-Eiceman (New Mexico State Univ) to incure expenses to organize and run a 4 day workshop.
+Eiceman (New Mexico State Univ) to organize and run a 4-day workshop.
 Details of the workshop were formulated from Jan 92 to April 92 and was held 21-25 June 1992.
 The philosophy of this first meeting was: those attending the meeting agreed to present findings from individual teams, groups, or companies.
 The intention of this meeting was for a broad discussion of topics of IMS by users and investigators with a voice for everyone.
 The total number of attendees was ~30 and the schedule provided ample time for interaction and discussion.
 Several forums were helpful in identifying weakness of the technology and science, in bringing updates from laboratories around the world, and more.
 Countries of the former USSR were not represented at this meeting and the existence of these teams was recognized only in late spring 1992, too late for travel arrangements.
-There was a concensus that the meeting should be held annually and that meetings in Europe would be needed to enlarge participation from those outside of North America.
-Since then, meetings have been held alternately in Europe or North America (see list of meeting sites below).
+There was a consensus that the meeting should be held annually and that meetings in Europe would be needed to enlarge participation from those outside of North America.
+Since then, meetings have been held alternately in Europe or North America.